HAS-Tools-Fall2021/homework-Whrligig/Forecast_Submissions/Code_Review1/ReadMe.md

 And of course remember to always be courteous to the person you are reviewing!

+Sierra's Notes:

+I sadly could not run the code, but I tried to give feeback!

+The script is relatively easy to understand.
+In the function, all the variables are defined which is very helpful for another user to interpret.
+The use of the functions was very well done as the user took another step forward and used the functions to creat graphs.
+I think that lines 135 and 144 are maybe not the most useful code, but could have been useful for the writer to have.
+This was the only section of code where I wish there were more commenting to know what should be output when run.
+Other than those lines, the code was very well written and relaively easy to follow.
+I like how lots of steps were taken to create really nice graphs.
+The PEP8 style was mostly followed except for a few indentations and spacing, which I do not find an issue of.

 ### Questions to consider
 1. Is the script easy to read and understand?
  - Are variables and functions named descriptively when useful?
+  5/5
  - Are the comments helpful?
+  4/5
  - Can you run the script on your own easily?

  - Are the doc-strings useful?
+  5/5

 2. Does the code follow PEP8 style consistently?
  - If not are there specific instances where the script diverges from this style?
+5/5

 3. Is the code written succinctly and efficiently?
  - Are there superfluous code sections?
+4/5
  - Is the use of functions appropriate?
+5/5
  - Is the code written elegantly without decreasing readability?
+4/5

 ### Rubric
 (Adapted from Kyle Mandli [Intro to Numerical Methods](https://github.com/mandli/intro-numerical-methods))